How to Sterilise a Bottle: A Friendly Guide for Keeping Your Baby Safe and Healthy

 Boiling Water Method

-This classic method is tried and true.
-Put your clean bottles, nipples, and other feeding gear into a clean pot of water.
-Bring it to a rolling boil and make sure everything is fully submerged.
-Boil for at least 5 minutes to zap those germs.
-Use clean tongs to take the bottles out so you don’t transfer germs from your hands.
-Let the bottles air dry completely on a drying rack or a clean dish towel.
+Put bottles, nipples, and other parts into a clean pot of water.
+Bring to a rolling boil and ensure full submersion.
+Boil for at least 5 minutes, then use clean tongs to remove and air dry on a rack or clean towel.

 Electric Steam Sterilizer